cjroehrig/crispyControllers/README.md

 A framework and library for FreePIE and AutoHotKey with examples.
 Feel free to use any code you find useful.

+My goal was to simplify my various AutoHotKey and FreePIE scripts and get the most natural-feeling keyboard and mouse analog steering I could.

 - FreePIE is a Python-based scripting engine for analog game controllers:
 	https://andersmalmgren.github.io/FreePIE/
-- AutoHotKey is a keyboard remapping scripting engine:
+- AutoHotKey (AHK) is a keyboard remapping scripting engine:
 	https://autohotkey.com

 ### Features:
 - multiple-file Python modules and modular per-game folders (also for AutoHotKey)
-- automatic switching between games
+- automatic switching between games; no autohotkey/freepie restarts required.
 - support for debugging with native Python (for better diagnostics)
-- keyboard+mouse+headtracker to vjoy with acceleration, decay, smoothing, mouse steer/look toggle, accurate timing, etc
+- keyboard+mouse+headtracker to vjoy with acceleration, decay, smoothing, mouse steer/look toggle, accurate timing, etc.

 ### Example Games:
 Game						| Description
 -------------------------	| -----------
 EliteDangerous				| Smooth key/mouse and EDTracker
 Euro Truck Simulator 2		| Smooth key/mouse and EDTracker
-[Lord of the Rings Online](Games/LotRO/README.md)	| Multi-boxing with a mixed-class party (AHK).
+[Lord of the Rings Online](Games/Lotro/README.md)	| Multi-boxing with a mixed-class party (AHK).

 ### A Tour
 File						| Description